Preferred Apartment Communities (NYSE:APTS) Upgraded by Zacks Investment Research to “Buy”

-Preferred Apartment Communities (NYSE:APTS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Wednesday, Zacks.com reports.
-The brokerage presently has a $16.00 target price on the real estate investment trust’s stock.
-Zacks Investment Research‘s target price points to a potential upside of 9.97% from the stock’s previous close.
+Zacks Investment Research upgraded shares of Preferred Apartment Communities (NYSE:APTS) from a hold rating to a buy rating in a report released on Wednesday morning, Zacks.com reports.
+They currently have $16.00 price target on the real estate investment trust’s stock.

 According to Zacks, “Preferred Apartment Communities, Inc. is a real estate investment trust.
 The company acquire and operate multifamily properties primarily in the United States.
 It also acquire senior mortgage loans, subordinate loans or mezzanine debt secured by interests in multifamily properties, membership or partnership interests in multifamily properties and other multifamily assets.
 Preferred Apartment Communities, Inc. is based in Atlanta, United States. “

-Several other equities research analysts also recently weighed in on APTS.
-Compass Point reiterated a “buy” rating and set a $19.00 price target on shares of Preferred Apartment Communities in a research note on Monday, July 22nd.
-National Securities initiated coverage on shares of Preferred Apartment Communities in a research note on Monday, September 16th.
-They issued a “buy” rating and a $18.00 target price for the company.
-Finally, DA Davidson downgraded shares of Preferred Apartment Communities from a “buy” rating to a “neutral” rating in a research note on Tuesday, July 30th.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Preferred Apartment Communities currently has an average rating of “Buy” and a consensus target price of $17.75.
+Other research analysts also recently issued reports about the stock.
+DA Davidson downgraded shares of Preferred Apartment Communities from a buy rating to a neutral rating in a research report on Tuesday, July 30th.
+Compass Point reiterated a buy rating and set a $19.00 price target on shares of Preferred Apartment Communities in a research report on Monday, July 22nd.
+Finally, National Securities started coverage on shares of Preferred Apartment Communities in a research report on Monday, September 16th.
+They issued a buy rating and a $18.00 target price on the stock.
+Three analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average price target of $17.75.

-Preferred Apartment Communities (NYSE:APTS) last released its quarterly earnings data on Monday, July 29th.
-The real estate investment trust reported ($0.66) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.31 by ($0.97).
-The business had revenue of $113.85 million for the quarter, compared to the consensus estimate of $115.58 million.
-Preferred Apartment Communities had a net margin of 7.08% and a return on equity of 1.87%.
-Preferred Apartment Communities’s revenue for the quarter was up 18.1% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.37 earnings per share.
-As a group, equities research analysts expect that Preferred Apartment Communities will post 1.45 earnings per share for the current year.
+Preferred Apartment Communities (NYSE:APTS) last announced its quarterly earnings data on Monday, July 29th.
+The real estate investment trust reported ($0.66) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.97).
+The business had revenue of $113.85 million during the quarter, compared to analyst estimates of $115.58 million.
+Preferred Apartment Communities had a return on equity of 1.87% and a net margin of 7.08%.
+The business’s revenue for the quarter was up 18.1% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.37 EPS.
+Equities research analysts forecast that Preferred Apartment Communities will post 1.45 EPS for the current fiscal year.

+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, October 15th.
+Investors of record on Friday, September 13th were given a dividend of $0.262 per share.
+This represents a $1.05 dividend on an annualized basis and a yield of 7.16%.
+The ex-dividend date of this dividend was Thursday, September 12th.
+Preferred Apartment Communities’s payout ratio is presently 74.47%.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Wedbush Securities Inc. raised its holdings in shares of Preferred Apartment Communities by 18.5% in the third quarter.
-Wedbush Securities Inc. now owns 12,941 shares of the real estate investment trust’s stock worth $187,000 after buying an additional 2,021 shares during the last quarter.
-Envestnet Asset Management Inc. boosted its position in shares of Preferred Apartment Communities by 27.7% in the 3rd quarter.
-Envestnet Asset Management Inc. now owns 16,684 shares of the real estate investment trust’s stock worth $241,000 after purchasing an additional 3,618 shares in the last quarter.
-Atlantic Union Bankshares Corp boosted its position in shares of Preferred Apartment Communities by 0.8% in the 3rd quarter.
-Atlantic Union Bankshares Corp now owns 172,170 shares of the real estate investment trust’s stock worth $2,488,000 after purchasing an additional 1,300 shares in the last quarter.
-Bowling Portfolio Management LLC raised its holdings in Preferred Apartment Communities by 3.8% in the 3rd quarter.
-Bowling Portfolio Management LLC now owns 76,881 shares of the real estate investment trust’s stock worth $1,111,000 after acquiring an additional 2,823 shares during the last quarter.
-Finally, Hancock Whitney Corp raised its holdings in Preferred Apartment Communities by 1.2% in the 2nd quarter.
-Hancock Whitney Corp now owns 339,984 shares of the real estate investment trust’s stock worth $5,083,000 after acquiring an additional 3,885 shares during the last quarter.
-Institutional investors own 60.91% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in APTS.
+Sound Income Strategies LLC lifted its stake in shares of Preferred Apartment Communities by 82.3% in the second quarter.
+Sound Income Strategies LLC now owns 2,215 shares of the real estate investment trust’s stock worth $33,000 after buying an additional 1,000 shares during the last quarter.
+Tower Research Capital LLC TRC acquired a new stake in shares of Preferred Apartment Communities in the second quarter worth $42,000.
+Skandinaviska Enskilda Banken AB publ acquired a new stake in shares of Preferred Apartment Communities in the second quarter worth $48,000.
+Marshall Wace LLP acquired a new stake in shares of Preferred Apartment Communities in the first quarter worth $80,000.
+Finally, Centaurus Financial Inc. lifted its stake in shares of Preferred Apartment Communities by 5,704.2% in the second quarter.
+Centaurus Financial Inc. now owns 8,300 shares of the real estate investment trust’s stock worth $124,000 after buying an additional 8,157 shares during the last quarter.
+60.90% of the stock is currently owned by hedge funds and other institutional investors.

 Preferred Apartment Communities, Inc is a Maryland corporation formed primarily to own and operate multifamily properties and, to a lesser extent, own and operate student housing properties, grocery-anchored shopping centers and strategically located, well leased class A office buildings, all in select targeted markets throughout the United States.